Mwtutech/Mwtu-md/Readme.md

 Works for All Secktor-Based/A-17 Based/ Whiskeysockets Bailey's Bots
 - Thanks for Using This Tool
 - Join my [`WhatsApp Channel`](https://whatsapp.com/channel/0029VaamqHTJP212NuXUc40F) for Daily Tech Updates
-- You can customise it according to your needs but don't forget to give credits.]
+- You can customise it according to your needs but don't forget to give creditS

 3. Deploy on heroku